 - Being a child or teenager.
 Kids needs a lot of nutrients and energy to grow, develop, and stay active.

 - Having HPA axis dysregulation (HPA-D).
-Say what?
 HPA-D stands for Hypothalamic Pituitary Adrenal Axis Dysregulation.
 HPA axis is the system in your body that controls your stress tolerance and stress management.
 If you’re not sleeping well, are really worn out and fatigued, and highly stressed, I would not recommend you intermittent fast.
 Even though intermittent fasting is a form of positive stress, when your system is already overloaded with too much stress, intermittent fasting can push you over the edge.

 - Hypothyroidism.
 There is evidence that intermittent fasting can help with hypothyroidism, but there is lots of evidence that it makes it worse.